Baseball's back: MLB sets 60-game sked, opens July 23 or 24 - WHIZ News

 With no minor leagues, teams would be allowed to retain 60 players each, including a taxi squad.
 Up to three players from the taxi squad can travel with a team to a game, and one of the three must be a catcher.

-The injured list minimum for pitchers at 10 days rather than revert to 15, as initially intended.
+The injured list minimum for pitchers will remain 10 days rather than revert to 15, as initially intended.

 Public opinion shredded both sides as they locked in a ferocious financial battle during a pandemic that has led to more than 120,000 deaths and 2.3 million infections in the U.S. and led to a 14.7% unemployment rate, the highest since the Great Depression.

-MLB originally hoped to be the first U.S. major league to return, with an 82-game schedule starting around the Fourth of July, but public sniping broke out between management and players who distrust teams’ claims of economic losses following years of franchise appreciation.
+MLB hoped to be the first U.S. major league to return, at first with an 82-game schedule starting around the Fourth of July, but sniping broke out between management and players who distrust teams’ claims of economic losses following years of franchise appreciation.
 MLB claimed that without gate-related revenue it would lose $640,000 for each additional regular-season game, a figure the union disputed.

 MLB became exasperated with the union’s leadership team, headed by former All-Star first baseman Tony Clark and Bruce Meyer, a litigator hired in August 2018.
 Manfred and Deputy Commissioner Dan Halem were infuriated when Clark said he considered the result of a one-on-one meeting with Manfred last week a proposal rather than what MLB termed a framework for a deal.